microsoft/Olive/docs/source/how-to/cli/cli-run.md

-# Run OLIVE workflows
+# Run Olive workflows

-The OLIVE `run` command allows you to execute any of the 40+ optimizations available in OLIVE in a sequence you define in a YAML/JSON file called a *workflow*.
+The Olive `run` command allows you to execute any of the 40+ optimizations available in Olive in a sequence you define in a YAML/JSON file called a *workflow*.

 ## {octicon}`zap` Quickstart

-In this quickstart, you'll execute the following OLIVE workflow:
+In this quickstart, you'll execute the following Olive workflow:

 ```{mermaid}
 graph LR